The Essence of Information

 What if our small piles look like this?

 The number of pairs in each pile is... sobering.

 What we could do is run a very quick presorting step to increase the number of matches.
 Or maybe you come up with an even better idea?

 The cool thing is, once you have found a faster approach, it works for similar tasks, too.

 Problems like this have their roots in Computer Science, and they can be found everywhere.
 Personally, I don't like the term Computer Science too much.
 I prefer the German term "Informatik", which I would roughly translate as "Information Science".
 Because the real essence of what we're doing here is to find a general way to solve a whole class of problems.
-We think of the nature of objects, their properties and how to classify them.
-We don't sort socks, we try to answer the fundamental questions around information.
+We think of the nature of objects and their properties.
+We don't sort socks, we try to answer fundamental questions about information.
 Maybe now you can understand why I'm so passionate about this subject.

 Oh, and here's a similar post about why I love programming.